- Monday - Friday - 9:00 am - 8:00 pm info@mdslsoccer.com 833-725-3338

 Play should stop when a player acts in a careless, reckless, or dangerous manner.
 The incident should be explained and then play is restarted with an INDIRECT FREE KICK for the opposing team.

 The kicker may not play the ball until another player has touched it.
-If the kicker/thrower plays the ball a second time before another player has touched it, the above re-throw rules will apply.
+If the kicker plays the ball a second time before another player has touched it, the above re-throw rules will apply.

 A goal shall not be scored directly from the kick-in.